-- For a fixed roof tank, calculate emissions from one turnover with the turnover factor (Kn)=1 to account for vapors displaced during filling and then add the emissions from one turnover calculated as if the tank had a floating roof to account for clingage. - For a floating roof tank, calculate emissions for one turnover then add the emissions from the tank assuming it has a fixed roof with a height equal to the height of the legs to approximate the vapor displaced from the space under the floating roof.
+- For a fixed roof tank, calculate emissions from one turnover with the turnover factor (Kn)=1 to account for vapors displaced during filling.
+Then add the emissions from one turnover calculated as if the tank had a floating roof to account for clingage. - For a floating roof tank, calculate emissions for one turnover, then add the emissions from the tank assuming it has a fixed roof with a height equal to the height of the legs to approximate the vapor displaced from the space under the floating roof.

-Emissions may be calculated using TANKS which is a program based on the emission estimation procedures from Chapter 7 of EPA's Compilation of Air Pollutant Emission Factors (AP-42).
-In order to calculate emissions from bulk storage tank cleaning operations, characteristics of the tank need to be noted such as tank capacity, diameter, and other variables.
+Emissions may be calculated using the emission estimation procedures from Chapter 7 of EPA's Compilation of Air Pollutant Emission Factors (AP-42).
+To calculate emissions from bulk storage tank cleaning operations, characteristics of the tank such as tank capacity, diameter, and other variables need to be noted.
 Weather data plays an important factor for emissions because they are dependent on variables such as temperature and solar insulation.
-However, rather than use TANKS for emissions calculations, a simple method for calculating emissions has been developed.
 Emissions from one turnover during cleaning may be described as follows: